ourcodingclub/ourcodingclub.github.io/_tutorials/topic-modelling-python.md

 To see which hashtags were popular we will need to flatten out this dataframe.
 Currently each row contains a list of multiple values.
 The next block of code will make a new dataframe where we take all the hashtags in `hashtags_list_df` but give each its own row.

-We do this using a <a href="https://www.pythonforbeginners.com/basics/list-comprehensions-in-python">list comprehension</a>.
+We do this using a [list comprehension](https://www.pythonforbeginners.com/basics/list-comprehensions-in-python).

 ```Python
 # create dataframe where each use of hashtag gets its own row